 Plečnik's desk.
 Photo: JL Flanner

-Plečnik’s House is worth a visit if you want to learn more about the architect who gave Ljubljana much of its character.
+Plečnik’s House is worth a visit if you want to learn more about the architect who gave Ljubljana much of its character, and it's also in a really nice part of town, Trnovo, just a short walk or cycle upriver.
 Read about our guided tour here.

 The Faces of Ljubljana in the City Museum.
 Photo: JL Flanner

 International Centre of Graphic Arts – Starting March 22 and running until May 19 is Photographic Images and Matter: Japanese Prints of the 1970s and Japan, Yugoslavia and the Biennial of Graphic Arts: Documents of Collaboration.
 One of the images promoting the show is shown below.

 Kosuke Kimura: Present Situation – Existence A, colour and silkscreen, 1971.

 MAO – The Museum of Architecture and Design has much of what you'd expect, along with some temporary shows and a good cafe.
 UntilMay 19 there's Tendencies: Architecture and Urban Planning in Celje, 1955–1985.